AntonVonDelta/c-crypter/README.md

 - source code
 - 'obfus' code (default provided)

+It not necessary to reset obfus code to default for every program that needs to be encrypted.
+New encrypted strings are added to obfus section without any interaction needed.

 ### Encryption
 The encryption algorithm is a simple one.
 The key is defined by the user and every character found in every string is XORed with that key.
 The code can diferentiate between a declared string-array `char arr[][]={"string1","string2"}` up to two dimensions  and simple strings used as parameteres in function calls `strlen("string")`.